jhower786/imathas_web_guide/index.md

           <img class="livepollimg" src="./img/Writing Question pic 7 .png" alt="sample picture" > <br>
           Be sure to attend to the settings, in particular the four indicated here: <br>
           <img class="livepollimg" src="./img/Writing Custom Questions Settings pic.png" alt="sample picture" > <br>
-          In "Description" write how you wish the question to be named.
+          In "Description" write how you wish the question to be named. <br>
           In "Use Rights" note that allowing modificiatons will permit others to permanenlty alter commands, wording, and settings to your question, as they desire.
+The "Allow use by all" feature gives access to the question to anyone else at FIU to use on their own, including make a separate template copy of your question that they can edit.  <br>
           Do adjust the library under "My library assignments" to have it reflect what library/libraries that you want.
 Do not keep any of your custom questions under "General Templates". <br>
           </ol>
         </div>
     </li>